🏈 Chiefs NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 After missing the playoffs for the first time since 2014 and losing Patrick Mahomes to a torn ACL, the Kansas City Chiefs hold the No. 9 and No. 29 picks and are looking to rebuild a secondary that was gutted this offseason while surrounding their franchise quarterback with a stronger supporting cast for his return.

-As part of our NFL draft predictions for every team, we break down the Chiefs' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Kansas City will draft in the first round, which begins Thursday at 8 p.m.
+As part of our NFL draft predictions for every team, we break down the Chiefs' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Kansas City will draft in the first round, which begins tonight at 8 p.m.
 ET live on ABC, ESPN, and NFL Network.

 📊 Chiefs draft picks 2026